Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Text Summarization

-\subsection{Text Summarization}
+\section{Text Summarization}

 \lstinputlisting[float=*, caption={Prompt used for the summarization task.
-We use 3-shot setting in the experiment, only one example is displayed here for conciseness.}]{prompts/prompt_summ.txt}
+We use 3-shot setting in the experiment, only one example is displayed here for conciseness.
+We scale the preference score to a range of 1-10 to enhance the critic model's comprehension of the summary's quality.}]{prompts/prompt_summ.txt}

+Hyper-parameters used for the summarization experiment can be found in Tabel~\ref{tab:hp_summarization}.
 Instead of using preference score as reward signal, we also conduct another experiment where ROUGE-1 score is used as reward signal \cite{dong-etal-2018-banditsum}.
 We fine-tune a GPT2-medium model via supervised learning on the training set for 1,000 steps, using a batch size of 64.
 This model serves as the initialization for the policy model.
 Then the policy model is trained on the training set for one epoch.
 We use the ROUGE score as the extrinsic reward signal.
 We use \texttt{gpt-3.5-turbo} for generating intrinsic rewards in a 3-shot setting.
-The prompt and the few-shot examples used in the summarization experiment can be found in Appendix~\ref{appendix:summ}.

 Figure~\ref{fig:learning_curve_summ} shows the learning curve of the summarization experiment when ROUGE-1 score is used as reward signals.
 As shown in the figure, incorporating intrinsic rewards did not yield significant improvements in learning efficiency when evaluated using the ROUGE-1 score.
 Additionally, we evaluate the model's performance every 100 training steps on the TL;DR test set using ROUGE score and preference score.
 In Figure~\ref{fig:eval_curve_summ}, we observe that with equivalent training samples and computational resources, our method enables the model to learn considerably faster when evaluated using the preference model.
 This outcome suggests that intrinsic rewards exhibit a stronger alignment with human preferences compared to the ROUGE score, which we consider a less reliable metric due to its limited correlation with important properties of summary like factuality \cite{NEURIPS2020_1f89885d, cao-etal-2022-learning}.
 Table~\ref{tab:summ} further substantiates these findings, indicating that summaries incorporating intrinsic rewards achieve significantly higher preference scores compared to the PPO baseline.